Preconstruction Planning in Oklahoma City, OK

 Field execution is mapped in advance so major decisions, inspections, and trade interfaces are sequenced before they can affect schedule continuity.
 The process steps below describe how we move from preconstruction into active construction.

-• Finalize GMP and mobilization readiness milestones
+• Finalize GMP or budget handoff and mobilization readiness checklist before field crew deployment

 Quality and Coordination